Labour market flow statistics in the EU

 Planned article update: 13 January 2022

-This article gives an overview of developments in Labour Market Flow statistics in the majority of European Union (EU) Member States.
+This article gives an overview of developments in Labour Market Flow statistics in the European Union (EU) Member States.
 Labour market flows show the movements of individuals between employment, unemployment and economic inactivity.
-They help to understand and interpret changes in the levels of labour market indicators based on the EU-Labour Force Survey (LFS).
+They help to understand and interpret changes in the levels of labour market indicators based on the EU Labour Force Survey (LFS).
 Eurostat publishes quarter-on-quarter flows for all Member States with the exception of Germany, and year-on-year flows for all Member States.
 Quarterly data is available starting with the transition between the first and the second quarter of 2010 (for all Member States from 2021 onwards), and annual data is available starting with the transition between 2010 and 2011.